Article last checked: March 3, 2026 | 👨⚕️ Verified by: Beverly Damon N. View History

 The Gobi Desert covers an impressive area of approximately 1.3 million square kilometers, making it the fifth largest desert in the world.
 The geographic features of the Gobi include vast stretches of sand dunes, mountainous regions, and rocky landscapes.

-This desert is bordered by the Altai Mountains to the northwest and the Liaoning Province to the southeast.
-It also includes various significant terrains, such as the Gobi Altai, the Ordos Desert, and regions rich in paleontological sites.
+This desert is bordered by the Altai Mountains to the northwest and Liaoning Province to the southeast.
+It includes distinct areas such as the Gobi Altai, the Ordos Desert, and regions known for important paleontological sites.

 Key Geographic Features of the Gobi Desert